interlynk-io/sbommv/docs/examples.md

                 --output-adapter=interlynk --out-interlynk-url="https://app.interlynk.io/lynkapi" --dry-run
 ```

+- **What this does**:
+  - Fetches SBOMs but does not upload them
+  - Displays what would be uploaded (preview mode)

 **NOTE**:

-- Useful for previewing the fetched SBOMs without actually uploading them.
 - Useful for previewing the SBOMs to be uploaded, project to be created on Interlynk.

 ## 2. Advanced Transfer(Organization Repos): GitHub → Interlynk

-### Github Release Method: Fetch SBOMs from a GitHub Organization by including Specific Repos and then upload to interlynk
+### Github Release Method

+#### Fetch SBOMs from a GitHub Organization, Including Only Specific Repos and then upload to interlynk

 ```bash
 sbommv transfer --input-adapter=github --in-github-url="https://github.com/sigstore" \